FusionAuth/fusionauth-site/site/_posts/2020-09-10-building-profile-portal-with-flask-oauth-apis.md

 ```
 {% endraw %}

 In this template, if the `user` variable exists, the user's email address is shown.
-Otherwise it displays login or registration links.
+Otherwise it displays login and registration links.

 Finally, update `oauth.py` to provide the routes you added to the template.
+Now that we have set up our `settings.txt` file let's be sure to uncomment out the line we commented out previously `app.config.from_object('settings.Config')`.
 Below is the entire updated file, but we'll examine each method one at a time after the code block:

 ```python
 from requests_oauthlib import OAuth2Session